davidlacho/Chatty-App/README.md

 ```
 npm install
 ```
-You will need to run two development servers.
-First, boot up your Websocket server by running:
+You will need to run two servers in different tabs.
+In the first tab, boot up your Websocket server by running:
 ```
 npm run start-ws
 ```

-Second, boot up your Node server by running:
+In the second tab, boot up your Node server by running:
 ```
 npm run start
 ```